Nedocromil sodium eye drops help to prevent red, watery, itchy eyes caused by allergies.

 Getting the most from your treatment

-- Before using the eye drops, read the manufacturer's printed information leaflet supplied with the drops.
-The manufacturer's leaflet will give you more information about nedocromil sodium and a full list of the side-effects which you may experience from using the eye drops.
+- Before you start using the eye drops, read the manufacturer's printed information leaflet from the pack.
+It will give you more information about the drops, and it will also provide you with a full list of the side-effects which you could experience from using them.

-- Use the drops two to four times each day into both eyes, as directed by your doctor.
-Try to use the drops at regular intervals and try not to miss any doses.
+- Please follow the directions your doctor gives to you for using the eye drops.
+You could be asked to use the drops two, three or four times a day.
+Put one drop into both eyes for each dose.
+Try to use the drops at regular intervals throughout the day, and try not to miss any doses.
 If you are using the drops for hay fever, do not use them continually for more than three months.

 - Take care not to touch your eye, fingers, or any other surface with the dropper of the bottle.
 This could contaminate the drops left in the bottle.

-- When first put in, eye drops can cause blurred vision.
-This should quickly clear, but make sure you can see properly before you drive, use machines or do any other jobs which would be dangerous if you were unable to see clearly.
+- When you first put the drop into your eye, it may cause blurred vision.
+This should quickly clear, but make sure you can see clearly again before you drive, or before you use machines or tools.

-- If your symptoms do not start to improve within a few days, or if they become worse, check again with your doctor.
+- If your symptoms do not start to improve within a few days, or if they become worse, make another appointment to see a doctor.

 Can nedocromil sodium eye drops cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with nedocromil sodium eye drops.
-You will find a full list in the manufacturer's information leaflet supplied with your drops.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The best place to find a full list of the side-effects which can be associated with nedocromil is from the manufacturer's printed information supplied with the drops.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

-If you experience any other symptoms which you think may be due to the eye drops, speak with your doctor or pharmacist for advice.
+Occasionally people can be allergic to eye drops, particularly when the eye drops contain a preservative.
+If you notice a rash around your eyes, or any swelling or increased itching, stop using the drops and contact a doctor for advice.
+If you experience any other symptoms which you think may be due to the eye drops, speak with your doctor or pharmacist for further advice.

 How to store nedocromil sodium eye drops